 By Sun Chenghao

-(The author is an assistant researcher at the American Institute of China Institute of Contemporary International Relations)
+(The author is a scholar from the Institute of American Studies at the China Institutes of Contemporary International Relations.)

 Editor's note: This article is originally published on huanqiu.com.cn, and is translated from Chinese into English and edited by the China Military Online.
 The information, ideas or opinions appearing in this article do not necessarily reflect the views of eng.chinamil.com.cn.